Table of Contents

 - Client-side browser isolation: Client-side browser isolation uses traditional virtualization by sandboxing web-based applications in a virtual machine.
 The browser and web applications run within the browser in a traditional sense, but the operating system and browser run in a virtualized environment.

 Remote browser isolation is most common, but some environments do not have true virtualization.
-In a DOM mirroring environment, administrators allow specific web content to reach a user’s local machine, which leaves risk open to sophisticated threats.
-However, in a true isolated environment, only a stream of the browser’s interface and activity reaches the user’s local machine.
+Administrators in a DOM mirroring environment allow specific web content to reach a user’s local machine, risking sophisticated threats.
+However, in a truly isolated environment, only a stream of the browser’s interface and activity reaches the user’s local machine.

 Benefits of Web Browser Isolation